ZaikinaEvgeniya-2/ZaikinaEvgeniya-2/README.md

 <br/>

 🔭 I’m currently working on:
-- international young entrepreneurs platform for building solutions to real-world problems (React Native, PHP, Solidity)

 <br/>

 🔭 last prjects:
-- cool bright website for playing with your nft (NextJS, Typescript, Solidity)
+1) cool bright website for playing with your nft (NextJS, Typescript, Solidity)
+- design and implement smart contracts to provide main business logic and data management
+- implement a module to facilitate the management of blockchain interactions
+- create a module responded on renders functioniality depending on events

+2) international young entrepreneurs platform for building solutions to real-world problems (React Native, PHP, Solidity)- create a smart

 <!-- 🌱 I’m currently learning -->
 <br/>